protojure/protojure.github.io/README.md

 make install
 ```

+Note that make install will place the protoc-plugin binary in /usr/local/bin.
+Ensure /usr/local/bin is in your PATH
+env var, or move the binary to an appropriate location.

 This and all following steps rely on the presence of a jdk and [Leiningen](https://leiningen.org/)

 ### Quick Start